-4. Support provided to grantees under the scheme
+5. Support provided to grantees under the scheme

-4.1 Financial 4.1.1.
-The funding support offered by BIRAC under BIG scheme is in the form of grant-in-aid.
+5.1 Financial 5.1.1 The funding support offered by BIRAC under BIG scheme is in the form of grant-in-aid.
 No royalty will be charged on the disbursed fund.
-4.1.2.
-The funding level is up to Rs 50 lakhs.
-4.1.3.
-The funding is provided over a period of 18 months in installments against agreed milestones.Proposed project duration cannot exceed 18 months.
-4.1.4.
-The fund disbursement is milestone based and is released in 4-5 installments: 1 st Installment: Signing of Contract: Max 30% 2^{nd} Installment: Completion of 1^{st} Milestone (M1): ~ 20% 3^{rd} Installment: Completion of 2^{nd} Milestone (M2): ~ 20% 4^{th} Installment: Completion of 3^{rd} Milestone (M3): ~ 20% 5^{th} Installment: Submission of final report (M4): ~ 5-10% Last installment is released after conclusion of the project and hence is in the nature of reimbursement.
-4.1.5.
-Requirements, restrictions and constraints relating to planning and utilization of funds are provided in Section 10 below.
-4.2.1.
-Under the scheme, BIG partners shall provide mentoring/ advisory/ referrals support to the grantees.
-4.2.2.
-BIRAC and BIG Partners arrange periodic events to provide learning, visibility and networking opportunities for BIG grantees.
-4.2.3.
-BIRAC's IP Cell can assist BIG grantees with IP related services on need and availability basis.
-4.4.4.
-The BIG review, evaluation and monitoring process provides grantees with valuable comments and inputs from BIRAC and BIG Partner networks of experts.
+5.1.2 The funding level is up to Rs.
+50 lakhs.
+5.1.3 The fund disbursement is milestone based and is released in 4 installments: 1st Installment: Signing of Contract: Max 30% $2^{nd}$ Installment: Completion of $1^{st}$ Milestone (M1): $\sim 30\%$ $3^{rd}$ Installment: Completion of $2^{nd}$ Milestone (M2): $\sim 30\%$ 4 th Installment: Completion of project and submission of final report (M4): ~ 5-10% Last installment is released after conclusion of the project and hence is in the nature of reimbursement.
+5.1.4 Requirements, restrictions and constraints relating to planning and utilization of funds are provided in Section 11 below.
+5.2 Other support 5.2.1 Under the scheme, BIG partners shall provide mentoring/ advisory/ referrals support to the grantees.
+5.2.2 BIRAC and BIG Partners arrange periodic events to provide learning, visibility and networking opportunities for BIG grantees.
+5.2.3 BIRAC's IP Cell can assist BIG grantees with IP related services on need and availability basis.
+5.2.4 The BIG review, evaluation and monitoring process provides grantees with valuable comments and inputs from BIRAC and BIG Partner networks of experts.

-5. Who can apply?
+6. Who can apply?
 (Eligibility criteria)